angiedickson24/ticket-lifecycle/README.md

 <h2>Working through Tickets</h2>

 <p>
-In this project, we simulate some helpdesk tickets and work through them to resolution.
-Login as an admin, find agents and click on departments.
-Check the Maintenance department, click More then delete.
+In this project, we simulate helpdesk tickets and resolve them.
+Log in as an admin, navigate to Agents, then click on Departments.
+Select the Maintenance department, click More, and then choose Delete.

 Go to http://localhost/osTicket and open a new ticket.
 Let's create a ticket about a user named Karen and is reporting that their company's mobile/online banking system is down.
 </p>